serhii-londar/open-source-mac-os-apps/README.md

 - [EtreCheck](https://github.com/etresoft/EtreCheck) - EtreCheck is an easy-to-use macOS app to display important details of your system configuration and allow you to copy that information to the Clipboard. ![ObjectiveCIcon]
 - [Fanny](https://github.com/DanielStormApps/Fanny) - Monitor your Mac's fan speed and CPU temperature from your Notification Center. ![ObjectiveCIcon]
 - [Finicky](https://github.com/johnste/finicky) - Always opens the right browser. ![SwiftIcon]
-- [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) - gfxCardStatus is an open-source menu bar application that keeps track of which graphics card your unibody, dual-GPU MacBook Pro is using at any given time, and allows you to switch between them on demand. ![ObjectiveCIcon]
+- [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) - gfxCardStatus is an open source menu bar application that keeps track of which graphics card your unibody, dual-GPU MacBook Pro is using at any given time, and allows you to switch between them on demand. ![ObjectiveCIcon]
 - [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep. ![ObjectiveCIcon]
 - [Loading](https://github.com/BonzaiThePenguin/Loading) - Simple network activity monitor for OS X. ![ObjectiveCIcon]
 - [Mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux). ![PythonIcon]